fc7/opensourcerers-openshift-logging/README.md

 logging-loki-query-frontend   1               N/A               0                     4d17h
 ```

-see **Not able to drain a node when running LokiStack with size 1x.demo in RHOCP 4**, https://access.redhat.com/solutions/7058851
+Please take the following known issue into account related to the `1x.demo` deployment size: [Not able to drain a node when running LokiStack with size 1x.demo in RHOCP 4](https://access.redhat.com/solutions/7058851).

-As a workaround just delete the pdbs.
+As a workaround you can also just delete the PDBs:

 ```shell
 $ oc delete pdb -l app.kubernetes.io/instance=logging-loki